Monitor AD FS using Azure AD Connect Health

 This report is automatically updated after every 12 hours with the new information collected within that time.
 As a result, login attempts within the last 12 hours may not be included in the report.

-Risky IP Report
+Risky IP Report (Public Preview)

 AD FS customers may expose password authentication endpoints to the internet to provide authentication services for end users to access SaaS applications such as Office 365.
 In this case, it is possible for a bad actor to attempt logins against your AD FS system to guess an end user’s password and get access to application resources.
 AD FS provides the extranet account lockout functionality to prevent these types of attacks since AD FS in Windows Server 2012 R2.
 If you are on a lower version, we strongly recommend that you upgrade your AD FS system to Windows Server 2016.